litkeys/DraftCN/docs/prd.md

 so that blocks have reusable templates with customizable instances.

 **Acceptance Criteria:**
-1. BlockTemplate interface includes (typeId, name, category, thumbnail, dependencies, defaultProps, componentCode, defaultWidth/Height, minimumWidth/Height)
+1. BlockTemplate interface includes (typeId, name, category, thumbnail, dependencies, defaultProps, component, defaultWidth/Height, minimumWidth/Height)
 2. Block instance interface includes (id, typeId, props, x, y, width, height, z, selected)
 3. Template registry system created to store and manage available templates
-4. Template processor extracts dependencies, props, and code from TSX source files
+4. Manual template registration process defined with clear structure
-5. At least 3 sample templates created (Hero, Navbar, Footer) as TSX files
+5. At least 3 sample templates registered (Hero, Navbar, Footer) with components
 6. Registry supports template registration, retrieval by typeId, and instance creation
 7. All position values stored in pixels as specified

-### Story 1.3: Template Processing Pipeline
+### Story 1.3: Template Registration System
 As a developer,
-I want to process TSX template files into BlockTemplate objects,
+I want to manually register block templates in the registry,
-so that templates can be dynamically registered and used.
+so that templates are available for use in the builder.

 **Acceptance Criteria:**
-1. Template processor parses TSX source files using TypeScript AST
+1. Clear template registration structure defined in registry file
-2. Extracts import statements to build dependencies array
+2. Each template entry includes all required metadata
-3. Extracts props interface to understand template parameters
+3. Component imports properly configured
-4. Extracts default props from component definition
+4. Props interfaces clearly defined for each template
-5. Validates template structure before registration
+5. Default props specified for initial rendering
-6. Processes multiple templates during build/initialization
+6. Templates organized by category for easy management
-7. Error handling for malformed template files
+7. Registration process documented with examples

 ### Story 1.4: Global CSS and Style Management
 As a developer,